MateoDedi/MyPortfolio/README.md

-# This is my personal portfolio!!
+# This is my personal portfolio made with React.JS!
 Have a look around!